May 15, 2007

 Alternate folding in flour mixture and milk until it is mixed well but be careful not to over beat.
 Pour batter into prepared pan and bake until edges are golden brown, about 25 minutes.
 Remove from oven; let cool on a rack.

 While the cake is cooling, in a large bowl, combine the three milks together and whisk to incorporate.
 Let them sit on the counter until the cake is cool (about 20 minutes).
 Poke several holes in the cake in with a folk.
 Whisk milk mixture again and slowly pour it over cake.
-Put it in the refrigerator and let sit until all mixture is absorbed, 20 to 30 minutes.
+Put it in the refrigerator and let sit until all mixture is absorbed, 20 to 30 minutes at the minimum.
+I like to let mine rest overnight.

 Prepare the whipped cream topping by chilling the cream, bowl and beaters thoroughly (about 3 minutes in the freezer).
 Beat cream with electric mixer until it begins to thicken.
 Gradually add sugar and vanilla and beat until stiff peaks form.
 Cover top of cake with whipped cream, cover with plastic wrap and store in the refrigerator until ready to serve.
 Top with fresh strawberries if desired.